Willson Contreras Player Props: Cardinals vs. Cubs

-The St. Louis Cardinals, including Willson Contreras (.325 slugging percentage in past 10 games, including no homers), take on starting pitcher Marcus Stroman and the Chicago Cubs at Wrigley Field, Monday at 7:40 PM ET.
+The St. Louis Cardinals and Willson Contreras, who went 0-for-3 last time out, battle Justin Steele and the Chicago Cubs at Wrigley Field, Wednesday at 7:40 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Tigers.
+He had a hitless performance in his last game (0-for-3) against the Cubs.

 Willson Contreras Game Info & Props vs. the Cubs